Arab Spring: Arab Winter

-The support, even if tacit, of national military forces during protests has also been correlated to the success of the Arab Spring movement in different countries.
+The support, even if tacit, of national military forces during protests has been correlated to the success of the Arab Spring movement in different countries.
 In Egypt and Tunisia, the military actively participated in ousting the incumbent regime and in facilitating the transition to democratic elections.
 Countries like Saudi Arabia, on the other hand, exhibited a strong mobilization of military force against protesters, effectively ending the revolts in their territories; others, including Libya and Syria, failed to stop the protests entirely and instead ended up in civil war.
 The support of the military in Arab Spring protests has also been linked to the degree of ethnic homogeneity in different societies.
 In Saudi Arabia and Syria, where the ruling elite was closely linked with ethnic or religious subdivisions of society, the military sided with the existing regime and took on the ostensible role of protector to minority populations.
-Even aside from the military issue, countries with less homogeneous ethnic and national identities, such as Yemen and Jordan, seem to have exhibited less effective mobilization on the whole.
-The apparent exception to this trend is Egypt, which has a sizable Coptic minority.

 The presence of a strong, educated middle class has been noted as a correlate to the success of the Arab Spring in different countries.
 Countries with strong welfare programs and a weak middle class, such as Saudi Arabia and Jordan, as well as countries with great economic disparity and an impoverished working class—including Yemen, Libya, and Morocco—did not experience successful revolutions.
 The strength of the middle class is, in turn, directly connected to the existing political, economic, and educational institutions in a country, and the middle class itself may be considered an informal institution.
 In very broad terms, this may be reframed in terms of development, as measured by various indicators such as the Human Development Index: rentier states such as the oil monarchies of the Persian Gulf exhibited less successful revolutions overall.

 Charting what he calls the 'new masses' of the twenty-first century, Sociologist Göran Therborn draws attention to the historical contradictory role of the middle class.
 The Egyptian middle class has illustrated this ambivalence and contradiction in 2011 and 2013: "The volatility of middle-class politics is vividly illustrated by the sharp turns in Egypt, from acclamation of democracy to adulation of the military and its mounting repression of dissent, effectively condoning the restoration of the ancien régime minus Mubarak.